Skip to content

 Provide disclosures

-Finally, Saifr can house disclosures and suggest when they should be included.
-As content is being scanned for compliance risks, our AI can also show which disclosures may be needed, based on your firm’s disclosure library.
+Finally, Saifr can house your firm's disclosures and suggest when they should be included.
+As content is being scanned for compliance risks, our AI can also show which disclosures may be needed, based on your disclosure library.
 Users can choose whether to include the disclosure or not.
 This way, marketers can know from the start whether their design may need space for a disclosure.

 Better content, faster